PietroSassone/selenium-serenity-demo/README.md

  - When supplying the '-DplatformToSet' param, the value must be the exact same as the JSON file's name.
  Minus the .json extension.

- Setting which tests should be run based on cucumber tags can be done via the ```-Dcucumber.filter.tags option```.
+ Setting which tests should be run based on cucumber tags can be done via the ```-Dcucumber.filter.tags``` option.

  *Commands to run tests from a terminal opened in the browsermob-plugin-example module:*
  Example command to run the tests with default browser settings (chrome) for only the Web Table page:
      ```
      mvn clean verify -Dcucumber.filter.tags=@WebTablesPage
      ```

  *Commands to run tests from a terminal opened in the demo-project module:*
  Example command to run the tests with MS Edge Driver in headless mode:
      ```
      mvn clean verify -Dwebdriver.driver=edge -Dheadless=true
      ```

  For mobile emulation, we have to set the provided driver as well.
 See below.
  Example command to run the tests with MS Edge Driver while emulating the Nexus 7 tablet browser:
      ```
      mvn clean verify -DplatformToSet=nexus7 -Dwebdriver.driver=provided -Dprovided.driver=edge
      ```

 Example command to run the tests with MS Edge Driver while emulating the iPhoneX tablet browser:
      ```
      mvn clean verify -DplatformToSet=iPhoneX -Dwebdriver.driver=provided
      ```